The Saga of Tanya the Evil: Manga

 A manga adaptation illustrated by Chika Tōjō began serialization in Kadokawa Shoten's Comp Ace magazine on April 26, 2016.
 Kadokawa released the first volume on December 10, 2016.
-As of July 25, 2025, 32 volumes have been released.
+As of August 25, 2026, 35 volumes have been released.

 Anime

 An anime television series adaptation by NUT aired from January 6 to March 31, 2017.
 Crunchyroll and Funimation has licensed the series in North America.
 The opening theme is "Jingo Jungle" by Myth & Roid and the ending theme is "Los!
 Los!
 Los!" by Aoi Yūki as Tanya Degurechaff.
-A chibi parody short OVA produced by Studio Puyukai entitled Youjo Shenki premiered in January 2017.
+A chibi parody short OVA produced by Studio Puyukai, titled Youjo Shenki, premiered in January 2017.

 On June 19, 2021, a second season was announced.
-The main cast and staff are returning to reprise their roles.
+The main cast and staff are returning to reprise their roles, with Takayuki Yamamoto replacing Uemura as director.
+It aired from July 8 to September 23, 2026.
+The opening theme is "Why?
+RED induction" by Myth & Roid and the ending theme is "Weiter!
+Weiter!" by Aoi Yūki as Tanya Degurechaff.

 A comedy crossover anime, Isekai Quartet featured characters from The Saga of Tanya the Evil in a Chibi style, much like the OVA.
 It also featured characters from the light novel series KonoSuba, Overlord and Re:Zero − Starting Life in Another World, all published by Kadokawa Corporation.
 The anime series began airing on April 9, 2019.

 Film

-An anime film based on the franchise was announced in January 2018.
-It was a direct sequel to the series.
+An anime film based on the series was announced in January 2018, serving as a direct sequel to the first season.
 The film premiered on February 8, 2019.
 The film received a limited U.S. theater release on May 16, 2019, by Crunchyroll.
 Crunchyroll and Anime Limited screened the film at MCM London Comic Con on May 26, 2019.
 Crunchyroll also screened the film at Supanova Expo in Sydney and Perth in Australia on June 23 and June 30, 2019, respectively.